bdemarzo/better-share/README.md

 See screenshots at the bottom.

-Forked it from Chris Yee's Good Share (Thanks!) and made the following changes:
+Forked it from Chris Yee's Good Share (Thanks!) and did a rewrite with the following changes: (Tested both on Android [Chrome] and IOS [Chrome|Safari])

 - A rewrite in jquery of almost all the code as it had too high an overhead to use on production
 - Configurable now as you can set buttons, classes etc